 - The Inter-university Consortium for Political and Social Research

-- The AP-NORC Center for Public Opinion Research
+- The AP-NORC Center for Public Affairs Research

 The public use file contains the data in a variety of formats; a codebook with a list of variables, methodology and national frequencies; and the full AP VoteCast survey questionnaire.

 AP VoteCast delivered impressive results in the 2018 U.S. midterm elections.
 The survey’s portrait of the electorate largely matched comparable results from the U.S. Census’ Current Population Survey for all age, gender, racial and ethnic groups, and education levels.
 At 5 p.m. on Election Day, AP VoteCast’s estimates of vote choice also correctly projected the winner in 92% of the 35 races for U.S. Senate and 36 races for governor.

 The average error in those races was only 1.2 percentage points.
 In past elections at that time, the error in favor of the Democratic candidate reported by the in-person exit poll that AP VoteCast replaced was often measured in double digits.